sushant822/ML-Recommendation-System/README.md

 With the input's profile and the complete list of movies and their genres in hand, we're going to take the weighted average of every movie based on the input profile and recommend the top twenty movies that most satisfy it.

-And then we get the recomendation table
+And then we get the recommendation table

 ![Recomended Movies](images/recomendedMovies.png)